Smiling couple looking at laptop on kitchen table together with paperwork nearby.

 • Pay electronically.
 Cover your closing costs electronically with a bank-to-bank or wire transfer.

 • Set up the key transfer.
-Finally, obtain the keys to your new home from the seller via the mail or another delivery service.
+Finally, obtain the keys to your new home from the seller via mail or another delivery service.

 When done right, a remote eClosing will allow you to close on your new home from the comfort of your old one.